What is familial adenomatous polyposis?

 - Brain or central nervous system tumor less than 1%

 - Bile duct cancer small, but increased

 - Adrenal gland cancer small, but increased

-- Colonoscopy once polyps are found until a colectomy is planned.
-People with classic FAP will typically need a colectomy (the surgical removal of the entire colon) at some point due to the number of polyps and the high risk of colorectal cancer.
+- Yearly colonoscopy once polyps are found until a colectomy is planned.
+People with classic FAP may need a colectomy, the surgical removal of the entire colon, at some point due to a high number of polyps and the high risk of colorectal cancer.
 This is a major surgery and possible side effects may include the need for colostomy .
 Talk with your doctor about what to expect during and after this surgery.

 Screening options may change over time as new technologies are developed and more is learned about FAP.
 It is important to talk with your doctor about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans , and read more about these screening recommendations at www.asco.org/endorsements/HereditaryCRC .

 Questions to ask the doctor